halcy/Mastodon.py/docs/index.rst

 ---------
 These functions allow access to the streaming API.

+If async is False, these  methods block forever (or until an exception is raised).

+If async is True, the listener will listen on another thread and these methods will return a handle corresponding to the open connection.
+The connection may be closed at any time by calling its close() method.

 .. automethod:: Mastodon.user_stream
 .. automethod:: Mastodon.public_stream
+.. automethod:: Mastodon.local_stream
 .. automethod:: Mastodon.hashtag_stream

 .. _Mastodon: https://github.com/tootsuite/mastodon
 .. _Mastodon flagship instance: http://mastodon.social/